magicbadger/libmsc/README.md

 # Current Status

+Able to do some simple encoding of MOT objects.
+Entirely couple with `libmot` right now, in respects that it can only encode `Segment` objects into Datagroups.

+# TODO

+* Decouple from libmot (provide methods to encode non-segment data)
+* Datagroup decoding
+* Packet encoding and decoding

 # Examples

 Encoding a simple text MOT object into Datagroups and write out the resultant data to the console.